jembi/platform/interoperability-layer-openhim/README.md

 For testing this Component we will be making use of `curl` for sending our request, but any client could be used to achieve the same result.

 Execute the below `curl` request to successfully route a request through the OpenHIM to query the HAPI FHIR server.
+This only works when the FHIR server is up and running.

 ```bash
 curl http://localhost:5001/fhir/Patient -H 'Authorization: Custom test'